sonata-project/SonataAdminBundle/UPGRADE-4.0.md

 If you still need it, please set it up on your own!

+## Migration to NPM

+Bower is no longer used for SonataAdminBundle frontend dependencies, we are using npm instead.

+A lot of assets that were previously public are now part of our `node_modules` and we only expose the necessary files.

+Please check the `src/Resources/public/dist` and the documentation to see the css, javascript, images and fonts used by SonataAdminBundle.

+If you are customising (especially removing standard js and css) this will affect you.

 ## Deprecations

 All the deprecated code introduced on 3.x is removed on 4.0.